Forex Volatility Calculator

 What is the most volatile Forex pair

-Typically, exotic pairs and crosses exhibit the highest volatility in Forex.
+Typically, exotic pairs and crosses exhibit the highest volatility in most volatile forex pairs.
 This can be attributed to the fragile economies that are unstable, leading to significant fluctuations in the local currencies.
 On the other hand, major pairs, which are the most traded and represent robust economies, experience lower volatility due to the stability and strength of their respective economies.

 A Case Study of Major and Exotic Currency Pairs